 Sit out the front of the hotel and watch the world fly by, cozy up by the wood fires in the cooler months or buy a ticket to one of the occasional underground cellar dinners.
 Friday and Saturday nights see DJs playing music into the small hours while there's a collection of board games to help pass the time too.

 Once you're ready to move on, just around the corner is...

-Stop Six: Gilbert Street Hotel
+Stop Nine: Gilbert Street Hotel

-A very fitting place to end the crawl, with the Gilbert Street Hotel having a reputation for pouring rare and limited release beers not often found in the city.
+A very fitting place to end the crawl, with the Gilbert Street Hotel having a reputation for pouring rare and limited release beers not often found elsewhere in the city.
 Aside from that, you'll always find Pirate Life on tap (and often the team from the brewery drinking there) alongside other independent breweries' beers across the ten taps.

 There's a colourful beer garden out back, a food menu that changes with the seasons, wood fires in the winter and beach parties in the summer.
 The pub is usually packed to the brim on a Wednesday and Thursday night, as it's the time GSH chicken wings land on diners' plates.
 MK

 NB "Crafty Crawl" is our catch-all title for suburb, area or PT line guides to good beer around Australia and we're not suggesting you take any of them on in one go unless, of course, they're approached sensibly.

 Writing by Matt King and Alexis Buxton-Collins; photo of Roxie's from their Facebook page.